MicrosoftDocs/power-automate-docs/articles/guidance/planning/determine-automation-methods.md

 ### Instant or manual triggers

-An *instant* or *manual* trigger is a type of trigger where either a user needs to manually start the automation or the trigger is instantaneously started.
-This can be triggered directly from a [button](../../introduction-to-button-flows.md) or a Microsoft service.
+An *instant* or *manual* trigger is a type of trigger where a user needs to either manually start the automation, or the trigger is instantaneously started.
+This can be triggered directly from a [instant flow](../../overview-mobile.md) or a Microsoft service.

 ![Instant triggers.](media/instant-triggers.png "Instant triggers")